ZahidSolorzano/ZahidSolorzano/project-2-registration/test-cases.md

 **Actual Result:**
 - Form submitted successfully
 - Summary window displayed with all data correctly shown
 - Optional fields are highlighted with a green outline (email, subjects, hobbies, picture, address, city and state)

 **Status:** PASS

----

-### TC-03: Submit with all fields empty

-**Description:** User cannot successfully submit the registration form by leaving in blank all the fields.

-**Preconditions:** User has navigated to https://demoqa.com/automation-practice-form

-**Steps:**
-1. Do not enter any data in any field
-2. Click Submit button

-**Expected Result:**
-- Form not submited
-- Required fields are highlighted with a red outline

-**Actual Result:**
-- Form not submited
-- Required fields are highlighted with a red outline (first name, last name, gender, mobile abd date of birt)
-- Optional fields are highlighted with a green outline (email, subjects, hobbies, picture, address, city and state)

-**Status:** PASS